Shuraify/web-portfolio/README.md

-"This is an incomplete personal web portfolio project."
+### This is an incomplete personal web portfolio project.